 You can also do end to end testing in a realistic browser.
 Various tools can be of use to you.
 Jest is an open-source testing framework designed to test ReactJS applications.

-There is also a React Testing library which lets you test your components without relying on their implementation.
+There is also a React Testing library that lets you test your components without relying on their implementation.

 Though ReactJS allows you to add data binding and pass data to components, it does not modify the data on its own.